connected-web/gfx-suite/README.md

 - ✅ Assess Alpha and survey for user feedback
 - 🚧 Implement feedback from Alpha
 - ✅ Option to clear local prompt and request history
+- ✅ Store initial batch results when making the request

 ### Alpha Feedback